pflooky/open-data-contract-standard/docs/README.md

 ## <a id="sla"/> Service-Level Agreement (SLA)
 This section describes the service-level agreements (SLA).

-* Use the `Table.Column` to indicate the number to do the checks on, as in `SELECT txn_ref_dt FROM tab1`.
+* Use the `Object.Element` to indicate the number to do the checks on, as in `SELECT txn_ref_dt FROM tab1`.
-* Separate multiple table.columns by a comma, as in `table1.col1`, `table2.col1`, `table1.col2`.
+* Separate multiple object.element by a comma, as in `table1.col1`, `table2.col1`, `table1.col2`.
-* If there is only one table in the contract, the table name is not required.
+* If there is only one object in the contract, the object name is not required.

 ### Example